Lake Erie: Agriculture

-The lake's formerly more extensive lakebed creates a favorable environment for agriculture in the bordering areas of Ontario, Ohio, Michigan, Pennsylvania, and New York.
+The lake's formerly more extensive lakebed creates a favorable environment for agriculture in the bordering areas of Ontario, New York, Ohio, and Pennsylvania.
 The Lake Erie sections of western New York have a suitable climate for growing grapes, and there are many vineyards and wineries in Chautauqua County and Erie County.
 The Canadian region of Lake Erie's north shore is becoming a more prominent wine region as well; it has been dubbed the Lake Erie North Shore, or LENS region, and includes Pelee Island, and since it is farther north than comparable wine-growing areas in the world, the length of the days in the summer are longer.
 A longer growing season because of the lake-moderated temperatures make the risk of early frosts less likely.

 The drainage basin has led to well fertilized soil.
 The north coast of Ohio is widely referred to as its nursery capital.